 Clinical practice guidelines for antimicrobial use are readily accepted and widely available in Australia.
-The Antimicrobial Stewardship Clinical Care Standard specifies that all antimicrobials should be prescribed in accordance with Therapeutic guidelines: Antibiotic (eTG).
+The Antimicrobial Stewardship Clinical Care Standard specifies that all antimicrobials should be prescribed in accordance with Therapeutic guidelines: Antibiotic (eTG).38 c.
+Sharing decision-making with consumers

-Automated clinical decision support is more likely to improve prescribing than systems that have to be actively initiated by the GP.
-Clinical practice guidelines can be embedded within computeraided clinical decision support systems to improve antibiotic prescribing in general practice.
+Automated clinical decision support is more likely to improve prescribing than systems that have to be actively initiated by the GP.56 Clinical practice guidelines can be embedded within computeraided clinical decision support systems to improve antibiotic prescribing in general practice.